 Welding and Metal Fabrication

 Long considered an art form, metalworking is a hands-on creative learning experience where you solve problems with your mind and body.
-MCTC's Welding and Metal Fabrication program provides you with the technical knowledge and hands-on skills needed to gain entry-level employment with manufacturing plants and various other industries.
+MCTC's Welding and Metal Fabrication program provides you with the technical knowledge and hands-on skills needed to gain entry-level employment in manufacturing, construction and various other industries.

 Program start and location